Non-Custodial Parent?

 How does the Court determine Custody And Visitation?

-Any attorney that assists you should listen to what you want to achieve then determine a strategy for Child Custody and put together a plan for you to win your case.
+Any attorney who assists you should listen to what you want to achieve, then determine a strategy for Child Custody and put together a plan to win your case.
 Most custody and visitation cases are won outside the courthouse, not during a court proceeding.
 Very few custody and visitation cases ever have a formal trial.

 The Court may hear oral testimony and may consider other evidence.
-Your attorney should devise a strategy to offer information to the Court that proves your primary role in your child’s life.
-You and your attorney will also seek to prove that you are fit and stable to provide a safe and loving environment for the child.
+Your attorney should devise a strategy to offer the Court information proving your primary role in your child’s life.
+You and your attorney will also seek to confirm that you are fit and stable to provide the child a safe and loving environment.

-The laws in each state vary, so it’s important to seek legal advice as soon as possible to protect your rights and relationship with your children.
+The laws in each state vary, so it’s essential to seek legal advice as soon as possible to protect your rights and relationship with your children.

 Child custody in Texas